aliyun/terraform-provider-alicloud/website/docs/r/ddoscoo_instance.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 3 mins) Used when create the Ddoscoo instance.
+* `create` - (Defaults to 3 mins) Used when create the DdosCoo instance.
-* `delete` - (Defaults to 3 mins) Used when delete the Ddoscoo instance.
+* `delete` - (Defaults to 3 mins) Used when delete the DdosCoo instance.

 ## Import

-Ddoscoo instance can be imported using the id, e.g.
+DdosCoo instance can be imported using the id, e.g.

 ```shell
 $ terraform import alicloud_ddoscoo_instance.example ddoscoo-cn-123456